whiskishivers/wxbot/README.md

 6. Wait about five minutes or use `/w force`.
 Any active alerts for your area will be posted.

 ## Commands
-`/w clear` - Clear all alert filters
+`/w clear` Clear alert filter

-`/w force` - Unpause and immediately check for alerts
+`/w force` Unpause and immediately check for alerts

-`/w pause` - Toggle suspension of alert checks.
+`/w pause` Toggle suspension of alert checks.
 The bot will appear idle or online to reflect this state

-`/w purge` - Delete all alert messages and clear message cache
+`/w purge` Delete all active alert messages

-`/w prune` - Toggle between editing or deleting inactive alert messages (Default: edit)
+`/w prune` Toggle between editing or deleting inactive alert messages (Default: edit)

-`/w status` - Display counters and current filter
+`/w status` Display counters and current filter

-`/w subscribe` - Set the alert channel.
+`/w subscribe` Set the alert channel.
 Use it in the channel you want alerts in

-`/w add point` - Add a forecast zone filter using GPS latitude and longitude.
+`/w add point` Add a forecast zone using GPS latitude and longitude.

-`/w add zone` - Add a forecast zone filter using a zone identifier.
+`/w add zone` Add a forecast zone using a zone identifier.
 See below.

 ## Examples
-Visit the [NWS alerts page](https://alerts.weather.gov/) to look up zone identifiers.
+Visit the [NWS alerts page](https://alerts.weather.gov/) to look up zone IDs.
 Multiple identifiers can be added in one command if they are separated by a comma.

+### Zone IDs
-Alerts for the Gulf of Mexico marine zones near Pensacola, FL and Panama City, FL: `/w set zone GMZ750,GMZ634`
+Alerts for Pensacola, Pensacola Bay and adjacent ocean zones in the Gulf: `/w add zone GMZ634,FLZ202,GMZ655,GMZ650`

+### GPS coordinate
-Alerts for Manhattan: `/w add point 40.6892 -74.0445`
+Alerts for Manhattan, NY: `/w add point 40.6892 -74.0445`